 Private funds may enter into agreements ("Side Letters") with certain prospective or existing investors, under which those investors receive advantages.
-A Side Letter with a prospective or existing investor may, for example give that investor: (i) special rights to make future investments in the private fund, other investment vehicles or managed accounts; (ii) special redemption rights relating to frequency, period of notice, redemption fees payable (whether in the form of a reduction or rebate) or other terms, or any combination of these; (iii) rights to receive reports from the private fund on a more frequent basis or that include information not provided to other investors (including, without limitation, more detailed information regarding portfolio positions); and (iv) such other rights as may be negotiated by the private fund and that investor.
+A Side Letter with a prospective or existing investor may, for example give that investor: (i) special rights to make future investments in the private fund, other investment vehicles or managed accounts; (ii) special redemption rights relating to frequency, period of notice, redemption fees payable (whether in the form of a reduction or rebate) or other terms, or any combination of these; (iii) rights to receive a percent of management fees; (iv) rights to receive reports from the private fund on a more frequent basis or that include information not provided to other investors (including, without limitation, more detailed information regarding portfolio positions); and (iv) such other rights as may be negotiated by the private fund and that investor.

-Asset Class-specific risks
+Asset Class-Specific Risks